Hongshanornis: Description

-The original describers of Hongshanornis noted the apparent presence of a large feathered crest on the head, though the feather traces are extremely poor quality and it may be an artifact of preservation.
+The original describers of Hongshanornis noted the apparent presence of a large feathered crest on the head, though the feather traces are poor quality and it may be an artifact of preservation.
 A second specimen from different fossil beds did not have long feathers on the head, but rather showed feathers which became shorter closer to the snout.
+In their 2024 description of the enantiornithine Neobohaiornis, Shen et al. noted a superficially crest-like arrangement of feathers at the top of the bird's head.
+They proposed that this (and similar arrangements in other compressed fossil birds like Hongshanornis) was the result of post-mortem taphonomic distortion.

 The wings were long and broad, but tapered and pointed at the tips.
 The first few primary flight feathers were much shorter than the rest.
 The total wing area was 0.016 square meters.
 The wing digits bore small claws, with the claw on the first finger (the alular digit) much larger than that of the second finger (major digit).
 Hongshanornis is characterized by very long legs, with the lower leg (tibiotarsus) more than one and a half times longer than the upper leg (femur).
 The toes were long and thin, with small claws.
 The first toe (hallux) was very small, and the second toe was much shorter than the fourth.
 The third toe was longest.

 The bones of the tail have not been preserved in any known specimen, but comparison with related species suggest it was short with a small, plowshare-shaped pygostyle bone, to which the tail feathers anchored.
 A mass of muscles, called the rectorial bulb, probably was present to control the fanning of the trail feathers.
 The tail feathers were long, with symmetrical vanes.
 There were at least 10 tail feathers (rectrices), more than in other primitive fan-tailed birds.
 The overall shape of the tail was rounded and wedge-shaped when viewed from above; due to the symmetrical feathers, the sides of the tail were probably not held fully fanned into the wind but swept back, forming a partially fanned wedge, as in some modern birds like accipiters, tyrant flycatchers and sunbitterns.